pmmivv/HA_Dashboard/README.md

   - color: var(--yellow)

 ## Bugs and optimizations
-This is work in progress so expect some bugs and some things that can be improve.
+This is work in progress so expect some bugs and some things that can be improved.